FAQ

 What’s in the curriculum?

-Prelude helps fellows build fundamental frameworks around collaboration, industry foundations, and refining their creative process.
-Through workshops, panels, and group discussions led by the Prelude team and industry leaders, they will strengthen their essential skills.
+Prelude helps fellows build fundamental frameworks around collaboration, industry foundations, and refining their creative process through play and exploration.

 Does it cost anything to take part in the Fellowship program?